DAVID J. BEARSS, PHD

-Dr. David J. Bearss brings a consistent and successful track record of drug discovery and development that spans the last 17 years in both academic and industrial settings.
-Dr. Bearss is an expert in small-molecule drug development and in the use of genetic model systems in drug discovery and has deep experience in translational research focused on drug development and the use of genetic markers to predict drug sensitivity.
+Dr. David J. Bearss brings a consistent and successful track record of drug discovery and development that spans the last 20 years in both academic and industrial settings.
+Dr. Bearss is an expert in small-molecule drug development and in the use of genetic model systems in drug discovery.
+He has deep experience in translational research focused on drug development and the use of genetic and functional markers to predict drug sensitivity.
 He is also an expert in the development and use of genetically modified animals to model human disease.
-Dr. Bearss received his PhD in Cell and Structural Biology at the University of Texas Health Sciences Center at San Antonio and was a post-doctoral fellow with Dr. Daniel Von Hoff, a recognized leader in drug development.
-Dr. Bearss was on faculty at the University of Arizona from 1999 to 2003 after which he co-founded Montigen Pharmaceuticals in 2003 where he served as Chief Scientific Officer until Montigen was acquired by SuperGen (Nasdaq: SUPG) in 2006.
-Dr. Bearss served as Chief Scientific Officer at SuperGen overseeing early drug discovery and development and subsequently as Co-director of the Center for Investigational Therapeutics at the Huntsman Cancer Institute, Associate Professor in the Department of Oncological Sciences at the University of Utah and Associate Professor of Physiology & Developmental Biology at Brigham Young University prior to co-founding Tolero.
-Dr. Bearss has published more than 70 manuscripts and book chapters, has more than 30 patents issued or pending and has won several awards for his scientific achievements.
+Dr. Bearss received his PhD in Cell and Structural Biology at the University of Texas Health Sciences Center at San Antonio and was a post-doctoral fellow with Dr. Daniel Von Hoff, a recognized leader in oncology drug development.
+Dr. Bearss was on faculty at the University of Arizona from 1999 to 2003, after which he co-founded Montigen Pharmaceuticals where he served as Chief Scientific Officer until Montigen was acquired by SuperGen in 2006.
+Dr. Bearss served as Chief Scientific Officer at SuperGen overseeing early drug discovery and development and subsequently as Co-director of the Center for Investigational Therapeutics at the Huntsman Cancer Institute where he was an Associate Professor in the Department of Oncological Sciences at the University of Utah.
+Dr. Bearss was also an Associate Professor of Physiology & Developmental Biology at Brigham Young University.
+Dr. Bearss has published more than 70 manuscripts and book chapters, is an author over 150 abstracts at international meetings and has more than 50 patents issued or pending.
+Dr. Bearss has also won several awards for his scientific and entrepreneurial achievements.

 Chief Financial Officer